facebook/react-native-website/docs/scrollview.md

 ### `alwaysBounceVertical` <div class="label ios">iOS</div>

 When true, the scroll view bounces vertically when it reaches the end even if the content is smaller than the scroll view itself.
-The default value is false when `vertical={true}` and true otherwise.

 | Type | Default                                             |
 | ---- | --------------------------------------------------- |